Frequently Asked Questions

 Pumped storage facilities rely on gravity to produce energy.
 The system moves water between a lower reservoir and an upper reservoir.
 When energy on the grid is plentiful, this excess energy is used to pump water from the lower reservoir to the upper reservoir.
 When energy is needed, water is released from the upper reservoir and used to turn hydroelectric turbines to generate on-demand electricity.
 The system is filled with water once, and then re-uses that water, continually repeating this process.

 No. Pumped storage hydro facilities have been in use for more than a century, and are a well-established form of energy storage around the world.
-According to the 2023 US Hydropower Market Report, there are more than 40 pumped storage projects currently operating in the U.S.
+According to the 2023 US Hydropower Market Report, there are more than 40 pumped storage projects currently operating in the United States.

 Pumped storage facilities are the most common form of energy storage in the US, representing the vast majority of all utility scale storage, according to the U.S. Department of Energy.
 Pumped storage is the world’s largest, most efficient utility-scale energy storage solution.